Skip to main content

 There is no more time for debate.
 After decades of policy efforts and short-term fixes, we’re now staring down a full-blown affordability crisis.
 Market volatility is growing.
 Consumers and businesses are feeling the strain.
 The gap between what care costs and what people can afford is only getting wider.
 We can no longer ignore the crisis we face.

-In my next piece, I will outline what I believe is health care’s reckoning, how I believe Blue Cross NC must act, and how we must all work together.
+In my next piece, I outline what I believe is health care’s reckoning, how I believe Blue Cross NC must act, and how we must all work together.
 North Carolina is filled with people who show up in hard moments.
 This is a hard moment, and we owe it to all North Carolinians to get this right.

 Browse related articles